 Breaking a tooth is much easier than you might think.
 Simply biting into something like a very ripe looking nectarine and connecting with the stone and you could end up missing a piece.
+If you have a broken tooth, one or more worn down due to grinding or have only a little of one left after decay or an accident, having it removed is not your only option.
+In most cases, there are other ways to fix the situation, and a dental crown is the king of them.
 When it is one of your back teeth, it might not seem like such a big deal, but when it is in front, you will want to rectify the situation as soon as possible.
 All you have to decide on now is what type of crown to choose?

 Before getting a permanent crown, your dentist can create a temporary crown.
 Unlike the permanent crown which is made in a dental laboratory, your dentist can make a temporary one in their office out of acrylic or stainless steel.
 The goal is to temporarily restore your tooth until the full crown is ready.